Pola

 Tone of Voice as Brand Signal

-Tone of voice is not 'write a bit nicer.'
-It’s how you think—made audible.
-Your choice of words, your rhythm, your directness, your courage for clarity.
-And yes: also your boundaries.
+Tone of voice isn’t "write a bit nicer."
+It reflects how you think—made audible.
+Your choice of words, rhythm, directness, courage for clarity.
+And yes: your boundaries.

-We often notice that teams underestimate their tone.
-They invest time in design, but texts are 'quickly added later.'
-Then something typical happens: The visual is calm and high-quality, but the text sounds like a bureaucratic letter.
+We often notice teams underestimate their tone.
+They invest time in design, but texts get "added quickly" later.
+Then something typical happens: Visually, it’s calm and high-quality, but the text reads like a bureaucratic letter.
 Or vice versa: The text is warm and human, but the design seems cold and interchangeable.
-Both together create friction.
+Together, this creates friction.

-Our Practice: Tone is a Team Issue, Not Just a Copy Issue
+Our Practice: Tone is a Team Topic, Not a Copy Topic

 Tone arises not only in marketing but everywhere: in error messages, onboarding, emails, buttons.
 That’s why we think of tone of voice as a shared system between content, design, and development.

-When we build digital products, we pay particular attention to microcopy—the small sentences that guide through a process.
-'Submit now' sounds like a form.
-'Send inquiry' sounds like a relationship.
-'Start free' can create pressure or relief, depending on the context.
+When building digital products, we pay special attention to microcopy—the small sentences guiding through a process.
+"Submit now" sounds like a form.
+"Send inquiry" sounds like a relationship.
+"Start for free" can create pressure or relief, depending on the context.

-A helpful starting point is a small, stable collection: a few sentence patterns, a few forbidden words, a few examples for difficult situations (rejection, error, waiting time).
-It’s not a huge text bible, but a kind of 'tuning fork.'
+A helpful starting point is a small, stable collection: a few sentence patterns, prohibited words, examples for challenging situations (rejection, error, wait time).
+It’s not a big text bible but more of a "tuning fork."

-And because tools help in everyday life: We often work in Figma with text modules directly on components, so that tone is created where it is needed—in the interface.
+And because tools help in everyday life: We often work in Figma with text modules directly on components, so tone emerges where needed—in the interface.

-If you are wondering whether you even have a defined voice: Listen to your last five newsletters, five LinkedIn posts, and five website paragraphs.
-Does it feel like the same person?
-If not, that’s not a 'mistake'—it's a signal that your brand deserves a clearer voice right now.
+If you wonder whether you have a defined voice: Listen to your last five newsletters, LinkedIn posts, and website sections.
+Does it sound like the same person?
+If not, it’s not a "mistake"—it’s a signal that your brand now deserves a clearer voice.

 Unsplash image for team table handwritten notes warm lightUnsplash image for team table handwritten notes warm light

-A brand guide is often what teams wish for: a place where 'everything is documented.'
-A design system is often what teams really need: a set of building blocks with which they can consistently build things.
+A brand guide is often what teams want: a place where "everything is noted."
+A design system is often what teams really need: a set of building blocks to build things consistently.

 Both have their place.
 The difference lies in usage.